Skip to content

 What is Firearm Possession?

 Can the government define “possession” of a firearm as a crime?
 Yes.
 It’s yet another Prohibition Crime.
 But when can firearm possession be a crime in Minnesota?
 This page is about gun “possession” – what it is, and how they try to prove it.
+And this is basic legal information that can help and your criminal defense attorney ultimately win your case.

-When is possession, of a firearm a crime?
+When can firearm possession be a crime?

 Nature of the thing